washingdone/washingdone/README.md

 # Marceline DeVaughan

 ## Current
-I am a junior working on a bachelors in Computer Science.
+I am a junior working on a bachelors in Computer Science at Northwest Missouri State University.

 ## Background
 I am from St. Louis, Missouri, and have had an interest in code since a young age, starting my first hobby projects in middle school.
 In high school I attended a technical program where I had the honor of competing in the SkillsUSA Web Design and Development challenge, earning a national goal medal.
 I have also recieved a Microsoft certification in Web Development and worked on several personal and group projects, including a bot for Discord that served hundreds of thousands of users at its peak.